Hanford Reach Fall Upriver Bright Chinook Fishing

 Here the water is flowing to a lesser degree than the upriver fishery and far enough above McNary Dam as a transition area, and more of a lazy river like fishery, thereby more conducive to smaller boats, and therefore is a bit more laid back than the upper fishery where faster water, gravel bars and channels need to be watched closely.

-Type of Fishing : Some fishermen who fish lower this lower river system, do not have to worry about the water level fluctuating from the upper dam flows, however there may still be floating/suspended Milfoil weeds broken loose from the upriver dam high flow release, which can be a problem at certain times.
+Type of Fishing : Some fishermen who fish lower this lower river system, do not have to worry nearly as much about the water level fluctuating from the upper dam flows, however there may still be floating/suspended Milfoil weeds broken loose from the upriver dam high flow release, which can be a problem at certain times.
 If this is the case you need to use Golf Tees above the terminal mainline gear and weed guards above the flasher, maybe even between the flasher and lure.
 Also 6 bead chain swivels seem to work better than ball-bearing swivels simply because of the more bearings available to get contaminated, which gives you a bit more fishing time between pulling in to clear weeds.
 Also you can run a rod directly off the stern, whereby the boat itself deflects some of the weeds.
 If possible some may simply run a downrigger ball to collect these weeds.

 Bait : Here in the last few years this fishery has developed it's own technique, that being a Pro Troll E-Chip flasher ahead of a Brad's Super Cut Plug lure.
 The couple preferred Brad's lures seem to be the Hot Tamale and the Watermelon colors.
 A 12" sliding dropper to a 8 to 12 oz. cannonball sinker.
-Some also use a Fish Flash instead of the Pro Troll, just to give the fish a choice.
+Some fishermen also use a Fish Flash instead of the Pro Troll, just to give the fish a choice.
 You may also, but seldom see a downrigger used.
-These Brad's Super Cut Plugs will be filled with oil packed canned Tuna.
+These Brad's Super Cut Plugs will usually be filled with oil packed canned Tuna.

 Downhill trolling seems to be more effective here, but if you get no action, then give the the fish to choice by trying uphill trolling.